work7z/LafTools/README.md

 ## Cool!
 So is it a free software?

-Firstly, an open-source project does not mean it’s a free software.
+Yes, you can follow the license but please notice an open-source software does not mean it’s a free service.

-It’s a PAID software if you’re a regular user.
+It’s a PAID service if you’re a regular user.
-It’s a FREE software if you’re a contributor.
+It’s a FREE service if you’re a contributor.

 Nearly all commercial companies will adopt a closed source code strategy to ensure their trade secrets will not be theft from.